Aug 192020

 1 – When the three sensors are still underwater (tank full), the relay is active and the pump is not connected (it does not pump water into the tank)

-2 – When the upper sensor is no longer underwater, the relay is still active and the pump still does not work (it does not pump water into the tank)
+2 – When the top sensor is no longer underwater, the relay is still active and the pump is still not working (it is not pumping water into the tank).

-3 – When the second sensor is no longer underwater, the relay is deactivated and the pump is switched on (water is pumped into the tank)
+3 – When the second sensor is no longer underwater, the relay is deactivated and the pump is turned on (water is pumped into the tank).

 Thus, the process of filling and emptying the water is constantly repeated.

-List of components of the water tank level controller circuit
+List of water tank level controller circuit components

 • 1 555 timer (IC1)